Table of Contents

 📌 Note: each website can only be attached to one domain, and a website must already exist in the Website section of your control panel before it can be selected.
 If you see the following message, it means that all sites already have to a domain.
 You can either create a new site, or remove a current site from another domain.

 Congratulations!
 Your custom domain is all set.
 You should not need to make any other changes.
+You may see error messages on your site for a few minutes while the site connection is established.

 Reasons to contact NationBuilder Support: